-Today we will take a hike up to higher altitude to help our acclimatisation for our big push tomorrow as we climb up to higher altitude.
+Today we will take a short hike up to higher altitude to help our acclimatisation for our big push tomorrow.

 Today we climb up to Tsimola La Pass (4,700m).
 After crossing the pass and summit we will have superb views of Lunana and the peaks of Mt.
 Chomolhari and Mt.
 Jichu Drake.
 We continue to ascend up to 4900 metres to Narethang where we will camp for the night.
 Tomorrow morning we will start our climb up to Ganglakarchung La Pass, at 5100 metres this will be the highest point of our trek so far.